jboyko/life_history_houwie/README.md

 Datasets of climatic variables and life history strategies for each analyzed clade in the preferred input format for hOUwie.

+- **distribution_maps/**

+Maps by genus showing all filtered distribution points used in climatic characterizations for climatic evolution analyses.

 - **tables/**

 Tables containing all final results from hOUwie analyses.